-The abbreviation IP stands for Ingress Protection.
+The abbreviation IP stands for International Protection, but is often colloquially referred to as Ingress Protection.
 Next to the abbreviation IP there are two numbers, the so-called IP Code.
 Each digit stands for a certain degree of protection against the ingress of foreign bodies, contact or water.

 Which IP standards exist?

 The criteria of the IP codes are defined in two standards:

 The international standard IEC 60529 is the basis for the definition of the "degrees of protection provided by enclosures", the so-called IP codes.
 The ISO 20653 standard deals primarily with the degrees of protection for vehicles.
 In addition to the numbers, the IP codes of the ISO standard sometimes also include the letter "K", which indicates a difference in the test specification to IEC 60529.
 For example, IPx9 (IEC 60529) and IPx9K stand for "protection against liquids during high-pressure cleaning and steam jet cleaning", but the specification is slightly different.

 ARE THERE DIFFERENT DEGREES OF PROTECTION AROUND THE WORLD?

 Although ISO 20653 is an internationally valid standard for IP ratings, other standards for protection classes are gaining acceptance in some countries.
 The ISO standard was created by the International Electrotechnical Commission (IEC) and is specified in Europe and Asia.

 In the United States, Canada and Mexico, the American standard NEMA 250 is widely used for the protection of enclosures for electrical equipment.